 Credit Card Payments from the Disbursements Module

 Use the Disbursements module to enter payments to vendors, issue refunds for credit card purchases, or create 'Other' type payments.
+You can apply payments exceeding the current purchase to other GL accounts.

 - Navigate to Menu > Accts Payable > Disbursements, then create a new disbursement and specify the type.